-Brake-related violations regularly make up the majority of vehicle out-of-service violations, according to the CVSA, and considering the maintenance category broadly, close to a majority of vehicle violations in some states with a brake-heavy focus like North Dakota, Montana, Virginia, California and Texas.
-Those five states lead the nation for high percentages of brakes violations uncovered, calculated as a percent of all violations issued in the state.
-That's according to Overdrive's 2022 CSA's Data Trail annual update analyzing inspection and violation trends nationally.
+Brake-related violations in general regularly make up the majority of vehicle out-of-service violations, according to the CVSA, and considering the maintenance category broadly, close to a majority of vehicle violations in some states with a brake-heavy focus like North Dakota, Montana, Virginia, California and Texas.
+Those five states led the nation for high percentages of brakes violations uncovered, calculated as a percent of all violations issued in the state.
+That's according to Overdrive's 2022 CSA's Data Trail update analyzing inspection and violation trends nationally.

-During the upcoming Brake Safety Week enforcement blitz, inspectors will no doubt scrutinize the entire brake system, in addition to other vehicle components.
+During the Brake Safety Week blitz, inspectors will no doubt scrutinize the entire brake system, in addition to other vehicle components.
 In preparation, you can access prior reports on brake adjustment, adjustment and the 20% out-of-service rule, and other helpful brake-maintenance resources via those links.

 “Chafing of an airline is typically from the line rubbing or touching something that leads to this kind of wear,” said Joe Kay, drivetrain engineering director at Meritor.
 “Air lines can also see damage from being bent and flexed constantly, which is a form of fatigue.”

 Life on the road is tough.
 With trucks constantly hitting the highways, components like the chassis, suspension, powertrain and others (including brake hoses) are subject to movement, which can provide opportunities for chafing if hoses are not carefully routed and properly attached.

 “Anytime hoses are permitted to move, there is potential for lines to rub,” said Transervice vice president of maintenance Matt Copot.
 “There are also times when objects might move brackets and create issues where lines are now touching as a result of brackets being moved and/or broken away.”

 In addition to movement, improper brake hose length can also lead to chafing.